 Silicon Valley is the epi-center of technological advances in San Francisco's Bay Area.
-It stretches 1,850 square miles of innovation and entrepreneurial spirit - the home to Apple, Alphabet (Google), and Meta (formerly Facebook).
+It stretches across 1,850 square miles of innovation and entrepreneurial spirit.
+It's home to Apple, Alphabet (Google), and Meta (formerly Facebook).
 It's the shining star of a lavish lifestyle founded on technologically based wealth.
 But not all that glitters is gold.
-Silicon Valley is also known as the boys club of venture capital controlling the flow of funds into start-up tech companies.
+Silicon Valley is also known as the boys club of venture capital that controls the flow of funds into start-up tech companies.

 The Economist dug into the deep pockets of Silicon Valley's venture capitalists.
-It framed venture capitalists as the technology industry's demigods.
+The Economist framed venture capitalists as the technology industry's demigods.
 It's "through their cheques, connections and advice, they determine which start-ups succeed and which languish."

-They have control over where the funds go, adopt a clannish behaviour, and are almost exclusively male.
-For women in tech, this places another barrier for investment funds and subsequent growth.
+Venture capitalists control where the funds go, adopt clannish behaviour, and are almost exclusively male.
+For women in tech, access to venture capital is another barrier investment funds and subsequent growth.